jaychakra/jackpot/Sharding.md

 If you reach a dead end
 Ex: 10X cost increase gives you a performance boost of 2X

-* Operational Complexity (20TB)
+* Operational Complexity (5TB)
     * Higher data volume has direct impact on initial sync and backups and restore
     * Can be infrequent operations but can become operational issue when used
     * More disk usage ==> More indexes  ==> More RAM Usages

 ## General rule of Thumb
-* Individual Servers should contain 2-5TB of data
+* Individual Servers are reaching around 2TB of uncompressed data
 * Geographical Distributed data
 * Single thread operations ==> Aggregation command (Not all steps can be parallelized)